 8. Know the resources you’ll need

 Know the staff you’ll need for this project and the skill sets they provide.
 Also know what training you’ll have to provide to enable your team to forge a productive, mutually satisfying relationship with the service provider.

 9. Identify the infrastructure you’ll need

 Know what resources you will need to make it work.
 These resources may include new applications, hardware that must be updated, software that must be modified, and applications that must be discontinued.

 10. Determine what you’ll be contracting

 The ROI on outsourcing often exceeds the investment.
 But to generate a healthy ROI, you must be solid at contract negotiation with your service provider.

-Knowing the 10 things listed above before starting negotiations can help you create a solid contract — one that benefits both you and the service provider.
+Knowing the 10 things listed above before starting contract negotiation can help you create a solid contract — one that benefits both you and the service provider.